 Breakfast for some tends to be a cup of coffee chased by another cup of coffee.
 But, many do love French Toast, salmon benedict, quesito (a flaky pastry filled with sweet cheese), and mallorca (a buttery breakfast toasted bun dusted with sugar).

 And when in San Juan, we know just where to go to get all that (and a lot more).
 These are some of our favorite breakfast restaurants in San Juan.

 Located at 401 San Francisco Street just off Plaza Colón, Caficultura fills a much-needed void in the old city.
 The restaurant caters to those of us who love hanging out with our laptops, free wi-fi, and a great cup of coffee.
 A terrific breakfast menu doesn't hurt either, from delicious open-faced sandwiches on rustic toast to the scrumptious coconut French toast.

-There are plenty of panaderías in San Juan, many of them hallowed ground for locals.
+There are plenty of panaderías in San Juan, many of them are hallowed ground for locals.
 But Kasalta is the most easily accessible in the city, and for many, it holds its own quite well.
-From 6 am, come here for the wide variety of pastries, a strong cup of coffee, and toasted breakfast sandwiches.
+From 6 a.m., come here for the wide variety of pastries, a strong cup of coffee, and toasted breakfast sandwiches.

 A nondescript spot on Miranda street., Edith's is a bakery that sells a variety of creative cooking whether you're starting your day or ending it.